Team-Panoptes/robot_microbit/README.md

 # robot_microbit
-Package to use with micro:Maqueen
+Package for use with the micro:Maqueen.

-Some code of this module are inspired by [maqueen module](https://lecluseo.scenari-community.org/CircuitPython/co/g_maqueen.html)
+Some of the code for this module was inspired by the [maqueen module](https://lecluseo.scenari-community.org/CircuitPython/co/g_maqueen.html)